luyilin/Maltose/README.md

 A cute emoticon and emoji keyboard for textarea and input.

-Inspired by the lovely [keyboard](https://github.com/DIYgod/OwO) maded by DIYgod.
+Inspired by the lovely [OwO](https://github.com/DIYgod/OwO) maded by DIYgod.

-More features:
+>More features:

 Generate random emoticon 💃